Skip to content

 Tricep Head Emphasized:

-Single arm overhead extensions will emphasize the long head, as well as the lateral head if you use an overhand grip.
+Single arm overhead extensions will emphasize the long head, and you can bias the lateral head a bit more if you use an overhand grip.

-Your core will also be engaged during single arm extensions to maintain spinal stability since the resistance will be on just one side.
+Your core will also be engaged during single arm extensions to help maintain a solid, neutral spine while the band loads one side at a time.

 How to do resistance band reverse grip presses: